mautic/developer-documentation-new/docs/rest_api/emails.rst

      - Date/time the Email should be unavailable
    * - ``dateAdded``
      - datetime
-     - Date/time Email was created
+     - Date/time of Email creation
    * - ``createdBy``
      - int
-     - ID of the user that created the Email
+     - ID of the User that created the Email
    * - ``createdByUser``
      - string
-     - Name of the user that created the Email
+     - Name of the User that created the Email
    * - ``dateModified``
      - datetime/null
      - Date/time Email was last modified
    * - ``modifiedBy``
      - int
-     - ID of the user that last modified the Email
+     - ID of the User that last modified the Email
    * - ``modifiedByUser``
      - string
-     - Name of the user that last modified the Email
+     - Name of the User that last modified the Email
    * - ``language``
      - string
      - Language locale of the Email